AdobeDocs/commerce-php/src/pages/tutorials/custom-checkout/checkout/add-form.md

 ## Prerequisites

-[Set Magento to developer mode](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-mode.html) while you perform all customizations and debugging.
+[Change to developer mode](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-mode.html) while you perform all customizations and debugging.

-For the sake of compatibility, upgradability, and easy maintenance, do not edit the default Magento code.
+For the sake of compatibility, upgradability, and easy maintenance, do not edit the default application code.
 Instead, add your customizations in a separate module.
 For your checkout customization to be applied correctly, your custom module should [depend](../../../development/build/composer-integration.md) on the `Magento_Checkout` module.

 Do not use `Ui` for your custom module name, because `%Vendor%_Ui` notation, required when specifying paths, might cause issues.